EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 #### 3a.
 Tomcat trouble shooting
 One known problem with tomcat is, that there are conflicts with other web servers, e.g. an apache, running on the same machine.
-If you want run e.g. a CKAN instance in parallel, the software that provides the user portal to B2FIND, you must change the port of the connector in the file ```/etc/tomcat7/server.xml``` :
+If you want run e.g. a CKAN instance in parallel, you must change the port of the connector in the file ```/etc/tomcat7/server.xml``` :
 ```sh
    <!-- Changed port 8080 to 8181 -->
     <Connector port="8181" protocol="HTTP/1.1"